bideliunian/DR4FrechetReg/README.md

 # SDR4FrechetReg
-The code for the paper 'Dimension Reduction for Fr\'echet Regression'.
+The code for the paper 'Dimension Reduction for Fr' then echet Regression'.

 ### Supporting software requirements